-- VII.7.1 Any external assessors sought or required as part of a candidate's reappointment, tenure or promotion consideration shall be selected according to this Article.
-On or before the applicable deadline for the submission of the Application, the Chair of the Committee shall provide to the Dean the names of at least four (4) qualified assessors from outside of Trent, at least two (2) of whom shall be the choice of the Committee and at least two (2) of whom shall be the choice of the candidate.
+- VII.7.1 Any external assessors sought or required as part of a candidate's reappointment, tenure, permanency or promotion consideration shall be selected according to this Article.
+On or before the applicable deadline for the submission of the Application, the Chair of the Committee shall provide to the Dean an up-todate copy of the candidate's full CV and the names of at least four (4) qualified assessors from outside of Trent, at least two (2) of whom shall be the choice of the Committee and at least two (2) of whom shall be the choice of the candidate.
 The Chair of the Committee shall provide the Dean with a brief curriculum vitae and contact information for each of the assessors, as well as a rationale for the selection of assessors.
-Two assessors, one (1) named by the Committee and one (1) named by the candidate, shall be requested by the Dean to furnish assessments of the candidate's suitability for reappointment, tenure or promotion, as applicable.
-The Dean shall provide external assessors with a copy of the candidate's application, applicable criteria as specified in this agreement, and the relevant department's approved written standards for the application of the criteria.
-On receipt of the assessors' reports, the Dean shall place them in the candidate's file. - VII.7.2 External Assessors are not normally required in the case of reappointment considerations. - VII 7.3 In the case of Tenure considerations, the Committee may choose to secure the views of external assessors to furnish assessments of the candidate's research and scholarly promise.
-If the Committee chooses not to do so, the candidate may nevertheless require that the views of qualified assessors be sought. - VII.7.4 In the case of Promotion to Full Professor the views of two (2) qualified assessors from outside the University must be sought.
+Two assessors, one (1) named by the Committee and one (1) named by the candidate, shall be requested by the Dean to furnish assessments of the candidate's suitability for reappointment, tenure, permanency or promotion, as applicable.
+The Dean shall provide external assessors with a copy of the relevant sections of the candidate's application, applicable criteria as specified in this agreement, and the relevant department's approved written standards for the application of the criteria.
+On receipt of the assessors' reports, the Dean shall place them in the candidate's file. - VII.7.2 External Assessors are not normally required in the case of reappointment considerations. - VII 7.3 In the case of tenure or permanency considerations, the Committee may choose to secure the views of external assessors to furnish assessments of the candidate's scholarship and scholarly promise, consistent with their appointment per VII.3.1.2 or VII.3.1.3.
+If the Committee chooses not to do so, the candidate may nevertheless require that the views of qualified assessors be sought.

+VII.7.4 In the case of Promotion to Full Professor the views of two (2) qualified assessors from outside the University must be sought on the relevant basis per VII.3.1.6.